Brexit hangs in the balance as parliament to vote on May's tweaked deal

 Supporters of Brexit say while the divorce might bring some short-term instability, in the longer term it will allow the United Kingdom to thrive and also enable deeper EU integration without such a powerful reluctant member.

-Brexit-supporting MPs in May’s party had accused her of botching the negotiations with Brussels.
+Brexit-supporting lawmakers in May’s party had accused her of botching the negotiations with Brussels.
 Many Brexiteers fear the backstop could trap the UK in the EU’s orbit indefinitely.

-One eurosceptic lawmaker told Reuters he had seen nothing to change his opposition to the deal.
+One euroskeptic lawmaker told Reuters he had seen nothing to change his opposition to the deal.

 DUP leader Arlene Foster told the BBC she was sympathetic to demands for a day’s delay to give time to study the assurances.